How One Pill Helps Slow the Spread of HIV

 John Rose: We have one near us at Logan, it’s on Shelton Avenue.
 We are hoping to make this information accessible.
 PrEP is here, and we wanted to be accessible to people and we’d like to see people get all the facts.
 One of the things that people tell us in the community is they’re somewhat skeptical of medicine, period.
 There has been and is distrust of the medical establishment in black communities.
 This is really in large part to do with the relationship between blacks and medicine.
 It’s really not without merit.
 People have a suspicion of things and they need clarification.
 They need the facts.
 We have the facts and we can provide the clarification.
 It’s not just PrEP.
 You know, when we’re in the community we’re talking about everything, everything sexual.
 PrEP is just one of those things but we’re actually telling you where to get an HIV test, we’re talking to you about hepatitis C prevention and we’re talking to you about other STDs.
 We’re understanding of the fact that PrEP may not be for you, it doesn’t fit into your lifestyle, but maybe talking and counseling and we can make those referrals as appropriate.

 Bill Fantini: Thank you both for sharing your time and expertise with us.
 That was Laura Martindale, HIV Prevention Coordinator and Jose Rose, Community Prevention Navigator at the Immunodeficiency Center at Einstein Medical Center, Philadelphia.
 I’m Bill Fantini, thanks for listening.

 The Einstein Perspectives podcast is available on several podcast platforms.
 To listen to any or all Einstein Perspectives podcasts, visit:

-Einstein Perspectives podcasts are also available on Spotify.
+Einstein Perspectives podcasts are also available on Spotify and Google Play.